‘Illegal and unacceptable’: India slams China, Pak over move to involve third countries in CPEC projects

+China and Pakistan are making efforts to extend the CPEC to Afghanistan.

-The Ministry of External Affairs’ official spokesperson Arindam Bagchi said such activities under the CPEC are “inherently illegal, illegitimate and unacceptable”, and will be treated accordingly by India.
+Ministry of External Affairs’ spokesperson Arindam Bagchi said such activities under the CPEC are “inherently illegal, illegitimate and unacceptable”, and will be treated accordingly by India.

-New Delhi has consistently been critical of “projects in the so-called CPEC”, which are in Indian territory that has been, MEA said, “illegally occupied by Pakistan”.
+New Delhi has consistently been critical of “projects in the so-called CPEC”, which are in Indian territory “illegally occupied by Pakstan”.

 Subscriber Only Stories